shrutirathi1125/Netflix_SQL_Project/README.md

 GROUP BY category;
 ```

+**Objective:** Categorize content if it contains specified words in the description and count the number of items in each category.

 ## Insights

 - Netflix's content library is dominated by movies, suggesting a preference for shorter-form content over multi-season TV shows.